 SPI stands for Schedule Performance Index.

-To calculate SPI for any project, get the Planned Value and the Earned Value.
-The formula for SPI is
+To calculate SPI for any project, find out the Planned Value (PV) and the Earned Value (EV).
+The formula for calculating the Schedule Performance Index is:

 SPI = EV / PV

 Schedule Performance Index Example: If you planned to finish 80% of the construction in 6 months time, but you actually managed to finish only 60% work due to delays, quality issues etc., then the SPI would be calculated as follows:

 SPI is a ratio, which shows you the amount of value you are getting for every day you are working on the project.